 BK: Of course!
 Of course!
-Listen, you know, the whole neighborhood, it was a neighborhood!
-You know, like I say it was like a village in the big city.
+Listen, it was a neighborhood!
+Like a village in the big city.
 That’s what I consider downtown – a village in the big city.
-And you had people back in the ‘80’s who lived, literally, you know, people like yourself.
-And you had David Wolfe.
-Now who’s David Wolfe?
-He was another guy, he did all the clubs at night, the music and the lights and so forth.
-He lived, literally down the block.
 And people loved it because it was quiet.
 And you could hop on a train and you could be anywhere in the city within minutes.
-And people just loved the downtown and it was very boutique-ish in a sense.
+And people just loved it downtown.
 But 9/11 changed everything at that point.
 It really did.

 MDN: So when did you find that there were more residences here?

 BK: After 9/11.
-After 9/11.
 Yeah, because the real Wall Street moved to Jersey City, all the back offices and so forth.
-And with technology, you know, they didn’t need to be downtown anymore.
-And that whole market changed too, dramatically, with the exchanges and it just changed the whole situation.
-I’m hearing stories that the New York Stock Exchange, they might make it into a catering hall…a catering hall.
-So…
+And with technology, they didn’t need to be downtown anymore.
+And that whole market changed too, I’m hearing stories that the New York Stock Exchange, they might make it into a catering hall.

 MDN: Were you or your father at the restaurant on 9/11?